vahidfarajidev/notes-repo/Clean Coding/1-strategy-pattern-csharp.md

 ## ✅ When to Use

-- You have multiple ways to perform an operation (e.g., different sorting algorithms, payment methods, etc.)
+- You have multiple ways to perform an operation (e.g., different discount types, payment methods)
 - You want to change behavior at runtime without modifying the client code

 ---